Author: Glenn Fosbraey

 Special edition vinyl albums cause some fans delight – but others suspect a cynical marketing ploy

-Glenn Fosbraey, University of Winchester Streaming may still be the preferred method of music consumption for the vast majority of us in 2024, but vinyl, cassettes, and even the long-unloved CD format have shown resurgence in recent years.
-In fact, physical sales are so healthy that HMV has risen from the ashes and returned to…
+Streaming may still be the preferred method of music consumption for the vast majority of us in 2024, but vinyl, cassettes, and even the long-unloved CD format have shown resurgence in recent years.
+In fact, physical sales are so healthy that HMV has risen from the ashes and returned to its flagship store on Oxford…

 Written by